In this post: Lithium Vs. AGM – A Battery Showdown

 Golf cart on a golf course, with hills and blue sky in the background.

 When it comes to choosing a battery for your bass boat, RV, golf cart, or even work equipment it’s important to make the best decision.
 Beyond initial investment, there are a lot of other important factors to consider.
-Like how long will your battery last?
+How long will your battery last?
 Will it require maintenance?
 How long does it take to charge?

 The decision you make today can affect your hobby or workflow for years to come.
 Below we’ll share some of the pros and cons of each battery type.
 So when it comes down to Lithium Vs. AGM, who will be the winner?
 We’ll let you decide for yourself.